hugebelieve/CodingQuestions/casestudies/uber-UI.md

 # LazyLoader
-- Don't want to take all code directly to front end -LazyLoad as per the need and device spec
+- Don't want to take all code directly to front end
+- LazyLoad as per the need and device spec
 - Twitter has side bar in desktop but for mobile with lazy loading hence code can be skipped